Remasking Discrete Diffusion Models with Inference-Time Scaling: Experiments

 \subsection{\method~Improves Benchmark Performance}

 \textbf{Experimental Setup}~Recent diffusion large language models (dLLMs) such as LLaDA 8B \citep{nie2025large} and Dream 7B \citep{dream2025} have demonstrated on par downstream task performance with autoregressive language models of the same parameter scale.
 However, these dLLMs still suffer from the failure to remask property.
 To test the effect of remasking sampling on dLLLMs, we take LLaDA 8B Instruct and apply DFM and ReMDM samplers (see Appendix \ref{appsubsec:llada_details} for sampler details).
-Specifically, we use Countdown (bidirectional reasoning) \citep{ye2024beyond} and TruthfulQA (factual knowledge grasp) \citep{lin2021truthfulqa}.
-In Countdown, the model is given four integers and asked to develop equations where first three integers produce the fourth.
+Specifically, we use Countdown (bidirectional reasoning) \citep{ye2024beyond} and TruthfulQA (factual knowledge grasp) \citep{lin2021truthfulqa} as benchmarking tasks.
+In Countdown, the model is given four integers and asked to develop equations where first three integers produce the fourth using addition, subtraction, multiplication and division operations.
 In TruthfulQA, the model is asked 817 questions on factual knowledge.
 We calculate the ROUGE \citep{lin2004rouge} scores between the model and correct answers, as well as the model and plausibly wrong answers.
 The difference between the right and wrong ROUGE scores is reported.
 For both of the tasks, we use max-length $L=32$ and no semi-autoregressive sampling \citep{nie2025large}.
 See Appendix \ref{appsubsec:llada_details} \& \ref{appsubsec:llada_samples} for more setting details.

-\textbf{Results}~ Since the metric gains are not as significant as in Table \ref{tab:experiment_owt}, we repeat experiments with multiple random seeds to report mean values and 95\% confidence intervals.
+\textbf{Results}~ We repeat experiments with multiple random seeds to report mean values and 95\% confidence intervals.
 In Table \ref{tab:llada}, LLaDA with ReMDM consistently performs the best and exceeds the original LLaDA with statistical significance.